 As you walk, you’ll quickly get a sense of how the village is laid out and where the main landmark spots are.
 You’ll start to notice where the prettiest viewpoints are, which shops you want to come back to, and which cafes or restaurants you might want to try later in your trip.

-On our first day in Oia, we wandered around aimlessly for about an hour or two and just took in the views.
+On our first day in Oia, we wandered around aimlessly for a few hours and just took in the views.
 This was our first time in Santorini (and in Greece in general), so we were completely awestruck by Oia!
 It’s easy to see why they print postcards of this place.

 Note: I highly recommend packing comfortable shoes when you’re exploring Oia!
 The stones can get a little slick, so something with a good grip on the bottom is definitely preferred.
 While most people opt for sneakers, I love my waterproof Reef sandals!
 Read more in my full guide on What to Pack for the Greek Islands!